Mohamad Haidar: Ahed

 In summer 2016, Haidar moved to Ahed on a five-year deal worth $670,000.
 He became the second-most expensive Lebanese player in history, after Pierre Issa's transfer to Olympic Beirut in 2002 for $1 million.
 On 8 September 2020, Haidar renewed his contract with Ahed for six years.

 International career

 Haidar represented Lebanon at under-19 and under-23 levels.

 He made his senior debut for Lebanon on 17 August 2011, in a friendly against Syria.
 Haidar's first international goal came on 16 October 2012, in a friendly against Yemen; he helped his side win 2–1.
 In 2013, he scored twice in the 2015 AFC Asian Cup qualification, against Thailand and Iran respectively.

 In December 2018, Haidar was called up for the 2019 AFC Asian Cup squad.
 He played in all three group stage games, against Qatar, Saudi Arabia, and North Korea.
+In December 2023, Khalil was included in the Lebanese squad for the 2023 AFC Asian Cup.

+On 15 December 2024, Haidar featured in his 100th international match for Lebanon in a 2–0 friendly win over Kuwait.

 Style of play

 Initially starting out as a winger, Haidar moved to a more central role further on in his career.
 He is known for his dribbling and close control of the ball, as well as his set-pieces.